burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step5.md

 Looking at our source code, we should now see `pong` returned.
 Let's try `curl` at one of the API endpoints, and see if we can generate the proper requests:

 https://[[HOST_SUBDOMAIN]]-30002-[[KATACODA_HOST]].environments.katacoda.com/generate_requests_user

+If we jump into the Datadog UI now, we should be able to hop into the Trace List and see the `go-conccurent-service` generating a bunch of `http.request`s.
+Click into one of the traces to see how the distributed trace looks, hoping from our new Golang service into the Users API.

+Now that we've settled in on a working replacement service, it's time to deploy it on to our Frontend API.
+Let's do that next.